lengors/ua-repository/TAI/TP1/README.md

 	./run.sh comparator model_t1.mdl new_model_t1.mdl

-This program will similarity value of the 2 files.
-0 meaning both of them are identical, 1 meaning that both 100% different.
+This program will a value which represents the similarity of the 2 files.
+The closer to 0 the value is, shows how similar both files are.